lyra/embedded-form-glue/README.md

 ## Using embedded-form-glue with javascript frameworks

-Using embedded-form-glue javascript library is quite easy.
+Using embedded-form-glue Javascript library is quite easy.
 Take a look to the following examples to see how to deal with:

 | Framework | Description                                                                |